View Categories

 • There is a severe lack of accessibility to core public services.

-• Economic and Social inequalities exist at intra-state level and inter-state level.
+• Economic and Social inequalities exist at intra-state and inter-state level.
 Poor growth rates and poor public services in lagging states make sure that disparity increases.
 The data is reflected in the Human Development Index and Per Capita Income across different states.

 • Low agriculture growth, low quality employment growth, low human development, rural-urban divides, gender and social inequalities, and regional disparities etc. are the problems for the nation